salesforcecli/plugin-packaging/messages/package_bundle_delete.md

 # humanSuccess

-Successfully deleted the package bundle.
+Successfully deleted the package bundle %s.

+# humanError

+Failed to delete the package bundle.